TryGhost/Ghost-Vagrant/README.md

 #### 3.0
 - Vagrantfile: Removed comments, removed symlink hack, changed Ghost source path, changed default box name (now attempts to pull from Atlas before using box URL as a fallback.)
 - Updated phantomjs version to 1.9.8
+- Added a one-liner for updating `/etc/hosts`.
+- Updated Puppet submodule commit references.
 - Changed Upstart default behavior to manual.
-- Updated Puppet submodule commit references.
+- Removed `npm install` and `grunt init` from the provisioning process for better installation debugging.
 - Made significant changes to README.md content, formatting, and structure.
-- Removed `npm install` and `grunt init` from the provisioning process for better installation debugging.
-- Miscellaneous changes throughout module code (correcting broken links etc.)
+- Made a few small changes to comments in module code (correcting links etc.)

 #### 2.0